Director of Law & Governance

 We’ll also look to you to develop, shape and deliver the Directorate’s Business Plan.
 Playing an important part in the directorate’s leadership team, you’ll help in crosscutting corporate projects and initiatives.

-Bring your experience of working within a political environment, and we’ll give you the opportunity to explore new ways to grow our borough as well as your skills.
+Bring your experience of working within local or central government and within a political environment, and we’ll give you the opportunity to explore new ways to grow our borough as well as your skills.
 With great judgement, you’re the type of person who always sees the bigger picture, with the talent to scan long term horizons and understand implications of broader national, regional and public sector trends for the Council.
-It means having a clear vision of how to run an effective planning function.
+Having an excellent knowledge of local government law and practice you will be able to deliver on development of long-term strategic plans and priorities.
+An agile individual with creativity to provide solutions on complex issues with changing priorities.
 You’ll also need to be good with people; using your communication skills to negotiate, present, influence, build relationships and inspire a whole team to greater success.
-What’s more, you’ll need be a member of RTPI, with a Master’s degree in planning, transport, regeneration, or urban design/conservation.
-All together we’re looking for someone who will put customer services at the heart of what we do and help us to transform our borough.

 If you’re the kind of leader who likes to take responsibility, and work collaboratively to find new solutions, then we’d love to hear from you.